 In the first year cohort, participants take a deep dive into key aspects of the identity of the Episcopal Church in Minnesota, as well as the history and development of the diaconate.

 In the second year cohort, participants reflect theologically on each other’s experiences in internships.
 Focusing on leadership and conflict styles, participants practice holding space for their own growth, questions, and personal integration of the role of deacon.
-The Rev. Eileen Harvala and the Rev. Maureen Otwell serve as mentors for this cohort.
+The Rev. Maureen Otwell and the Rev. Georgia Steele serve as mentors for this cohort.

-In the first year cohort, participants build a practice of reading Scripture together, sharing their spiritual journeys, and engaging key elements of the identity of the Episcopal Church in Minnesota.
-The Rev. Anna Doherty serve as mentors for this cohort.
+In the Year A priesthood cohort, participants build a practice of reading Scripture together, sharing their spiritual journeys, and engaging key elements of the identity of the Episcopal Church in Minnesota.
+The Rev. Anna Doherty serves as mentor for this cohort.

-In the second/third year cohort, participants reflect theologically on each other’s experiences in internships.
+In the Year B priesthod cohort, participants reflect theologically on each other’s experiences in internships.
 Focusing on leadership and conflict styles, participants practice holding space for their own growth, questions, and personal integration of the role of priest.
-The Rev. Joanie Delamater serves as mentor for this cohort.
+The Rev. Paul Nancarrow serves as mentor for this group.